 What is your widest available flooring?

-How do we know old wood is safe, free of lead, DDT, creosote?
+How do we know reclaimed wood is safe?

 Why is wood eco-friendly?

-Wood is a renewable resource, plain and simple.
-It grows in forests around the world in a vast variety of species.
+Wood is a naturally renewable resource and grows in forests around the world in a vast variety of species.
 When forests are managed properly (such as Forest Steward Council Certified and other standards) wood can be sustainably harvested for generations.

 What are your terms and conditions?